v47-io/architect-rs/docs/src/templates/configuration/filters.md

 ## Include Hidden

 Architect by default excludes all hidden files or directories.
-This applies to both file/directory names starting with a dot or files explicitly hidden in file system (Windows).
+This only applies to files or directories starting with a dot (`.`) character, files marked as hidden in Windows will still be included.

 Define _glob_ expressions to match hidden files you want to include anyway.